diyjac/titanic_survival_exploration/README.md

 # Titanic_survival_exploration

 Titanic_survival_exploration is a *project result submission* for Udacity titanic_survival_exploration project.
-It is a worksheet in **Jupyter Notebook** to explore a subset of the RMS Titanic passenger manifest to determine which features best predict whether someone survived or did not survived.
+It is a worksheet in **Jupyter Notebook**, in which we will use machine learning to explore a subset of the RMS Titanic passenger manifest to determine which features best predict whether someone survived or did not survived.

 ## Installation